carlosjhr64/korekto/examples/Tutorial.md

 𝓑𝓍 = (1-𝓍)*𝓍	#A276 Binary balance: 𝓑
 ! replace!
 TMP 𝓑
 ```
+## Handwaves

+TODO: Handwaves is an advanced feature that for now
+I'm just going to point out that's available.
+It's a way to take the last statement(antecedent) read and transform it
+to the next statement(consequent) being read.
+It's best explained by examples, and I'm still working on those.

 # Final thoughts

 I hope this gives you enough to get started.